Welcome to Camberley Health Centre

 Early morning, late evening and Saturday appointments are in high demand, and are particularly useful for those patients who are otherwise unable to attend the surgery for routine appointments.

-Unfortunately the number of patients failing to attend these appointments is disproportionately high therefore patients who fail to attend appointments during these times, or cancel when it is too late to offer the appointment to another patient (ie. with less than 24 hours’ notice), will not be offered any further Early Morning, Late Evening or Saturday appointments.
+Unfortunately the number of patients failing to attend these appointments is disproportionately high therefore patients who fail to attend appointments during these times, or cancel when it is too late to offer the appointment to another patient (ie. with less than 24 hours’ notice), will not be offered any further Early Morning, Late Evening or Saturday appointments for 3 months.